 What Do You Want to Know?
 Directions: Think about the topic of this training session.
 Answer the first two questions in the space provided below.
 You will come back to this page at the end of the session to answer the last question.
-What do you already know about environmental risks and safety?
-What do you want to know about environmental risks and safety?
-To be answered at the end of the session, during review: What have you learned about environmental risks and safety?
+What do you already y know about environmental risks and safety?
+What do you want to know about environmental risks and safety? ne end of the session, during review: ned about environmental risks and safety?